Business Insurance In The COVID-19 Era

 What is Business Insurance?

-Business insurance protects small business owners from events which could hurt their operations or ability to stay in business.
+Business insurance protects small business owners from events that could hurt their operations or ability to stay in business.
 These could include;

 - Property damage or vandalism

-- Theft or physical assets or intellectual property
+- Theft of physical assets or intellectual property

 - Employee injuries